crescent-network/crescent/x/liquidity/spec/03_state_transitions.md

 ### Coin Swap

-After a successful coin swap, coins accumulated in the pair's `EscrowAddress` for swaps are sent to other swap requestors or to the `Pool`.
+After a successful coin swap, coins accumulated in the pair's `EscrowAddress` for swaps are sent to other orderer or to the `Pool`.

 ### Deposit